-LC: Let’s start things off with a broad question: what are you hoping to find in the submissions to the Exposure Awards?
+LC: Let’s start things off with a broad question: what do you look for in photography?
 A new perspective, a new use of the medium?
-Is there anything you’d like to communicate to the photographers who are submitting to Exposure Awards 2017 about how to create a compelling submission?
+Is there anything you’d like to communicate to the photographers who are submitting to the Portrait Awards about how to create a compelling submission?

 KMQ: Be clear and direct with how you describe the work to the jurors.
 There are different contexts where you can be more playful with language and style of writing, but from my point of view, an online submission is perhaps the context where clarity of communication in terms of intent and concept are most useful.